Polygon News

 For Oracles, DeFi protocols, smart contract developers, wallets, bridges, RPC providers, etc, more information can be found in the FAQ, here.

-For more information, check out this X (Twitter) post describing what you need to know, visit the migration guide, or consult the POL migration docs.
+For more information, check out this X (Twitter) post describing what you need to know.
 And make sure you tune into the blog and our social channels to keep up with updates about Polygon.

 The future of Web3 is aggregated.